Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 - On Windows:

-  - New Group Role..., Role name = ``coralnet_admin``, click OK.
+  - Right-click Group Roles, New Group Role..., Role name = ``coralnet_admin``, click OK.
-  - Right click coralnet database, go to Privileges tab, select 'group coralnet_admin' in the Role dropdown, check ALL, click Add/Change, click OK.
+  - Right-click coralnet database, Properties, go to Privileges tab, select 'group coralnet_admin' in the Role dropdown, check ALL, click Add/Change, click OK.
-  - New Login Role..., Role name = ``django``, go to Definition tab and add password, go to Role membership tab and add ``coralnet_admin``, click OK.
+  - Right-click Login Roles, New Login Role..., Role name = ``django``, go to Definition tab and add password, go to Role membership tab and add ``coralnet_admin``, click OK.

 Also make sure ``django`` has permission to create databases.
 This is for running unit tests.